• Menu

 Therefore, if butterflies don’t defend themselves with stings, how do they go about protecting themselves in this big bad world?Though they don’t administer toxins through a stinger, some butterflies do use a chemical defence in a very different way.
 Having built up poisons in their bodies from foods they ate as caterpillars they now use them to put predators off trying to eat them.

 Poisonous butterflies are often brightly coloured to put off those that might fancy a bite.
-Bright reds, yellows or oranges, in particular act as warning colours.
+Bright reds, yellows or oranges, in particular, act as warning colours.
 If a hungry bird does pick up one of these little morsels they’ll soon find themselves spitting it back out.
 The next time they find themselves hungry they’ll be unlikely to give one of their unfortunate meal’s relatives a go.

 As well as using toxins in their defence, many butterflies use camouflage to keep themselves off the radar.
 Some species, such as commas and peacock butterflies, have outer wings that resemble bark, meaning they simply disappear when they choose to.

-Your friendly neighbourhood butterfly
+Your friendly neighborhood butterfly

 Lepidopterophobia is the name for the fear of butterflies (and moths), and it is surprisingly common.
 However, the good news is there really isn’t anything to be afraid of when it comes to their colourful, busy little insects.